 Where can I serve?

 The applicant, the site coordinator and the YAV staff work together to discern placement of each YAV.
 National placement interviews take place by telephone.
 Due to the difficulty of long-distance communication with some international sites, international placements require in-person interviews.
 These are conducted at a Young Adult Volunteer Discernment Event.
 Candidates are encouraged to look at possible placement both nationally and internationally.

-Located in the heart of the south, Atlanta is known as the capitol of African-America and is often seen as the headquarters for civil rights.
-Gain experiences that will break down some of the stereotypes that people often have of those in the city and allow yourself to see the face of God in those with whom you interact.
+Located in the heart of the south, and being the home of a Civil Rights Museum, the Martin Luther King Jr. Center, and the Carter Center, Atlanta is often seen as the headquarters for civil rights and social justice.
+You will be emerged in southern hospitality while you serve those who may be struggling with homelessness and/or mentally disabled.
+With nearly 7,000 people struggling with homelessness in Atlanta, you will be able to gain experiences that will break down some of the stereotypes that people often have of those in the city and allow yourself to see the face of God in those with whom you interact.
 Website

 Ayava House (an acronym for Austin Young Adult Volunteer and AmeriCorps) recognizes the growing desire of many young people to engage and transform their world through a deep commitment to service.
 Austin Seminary desires to offer its resources to young adults working through faith-based programs as well as our national service corps.
 We recognize that both programs engage young people who will serve in ministry and leadership capacities in their faith traditions as well as their communities of residence.